jherot/snowstormer/README.md

 # snowstorm

-> A program for nonlinear analysis in dynamical systems, from fractal patterns to turbulent flow.
+> A program for dynamic analysis in nonlinear systems, from fractal patterns to turbulent flow.